utry2findme101/epithelial_cell_adhesion/README.md

 The notebook has three cells, first one contains the configuration parameters while the last one carries out the various steps of the pipeline.

-This notebook app can also be run on Google Colab and the middle cell has the necessary initialization steps for its run in Google Volab.
+This notebook app can also be run on Google Colab and the middle cell has the necessary initialization steps for its run in Google Colab.
 Briefly, this cell clones the GitHub repository in the Colab environment as a folder, epithelial_cell_adhesion, under the "content" folder.

 The 2nd cell of this app is mute when run as a local Anaconda desktop app, but is active when the app is invoked within the Google Colab environment.
 #